Landscape view of the Vallée de Joux, Switzerland

 Jasmine Audemars

-Chairwoman of the Board of Directors
+Chairwoman of the Audemars Piguet Foundation

 The Musée Atelier tells the story of talented artisans who have continuously pushed further the limits of their crafts, generation after generation.